twiddler/peekrs/README.md

 `peekrs` watches the specified directory for file changes.
 When a file changes, `peekrs` notifies clients via a WebSocket.
 Clients then request the new file.
 Simple.
 Effective.
 Goated. 🐐

-# Supported files
+# Supported file types

 I use `peekrs` for continuously rendering HTML files in a web browser while working on them in a text editor.
-However, one can use it with other file types, too.
+However, one can use it with other file types, too. `peekrs` serves files with the correct MIME types automatically.

-`peekrs` serves the correct MIME types for the most popular file types one might want to continuously render in a web browser.
-It serves unknown files as binaries.
-If you'd like to add a MIME type, feel free to open a pull request.

 # Installation